FreakLign/OLED_I2C_128x64_Monochrome_Library/README.md

 # OLED Library

-This is a simple, lightweight library for an 0,96" monochrome organic liquid crystal display (128x64 pixels) It has been tested with the following device:
+This is a simple, lightweight library for displaying text info in three character sizes on an 0,96" monochrome organic liquid crystal display (128x64 pixels)
+It has been tested with the following device:
 	- 0,96" I2C OLED, Manufacturer: Heltec-Taobao
 	- Teensy 3.2

-Used for a small [MIDI controller project](https://www.untergeek.de/2017/09/v2-0-a-teensy-based-midi-controller/]).
+Watch it in action [here on Youtube](https://youtu.be/K8MOZVIM1YU).
+Used for a small [MIDI controller project: A Teensy-Based Midi Controller](https://www.untergeek.de/2017/09/v2-0-a-teensy-based-midi-controller/).

 If this library is not for you, you may try the Adafruit_SSD1306 library - does the same things more consistently,